abpframework/abp/docs/en/framework/fundamentals/localization.md

 ### Special Base Classes

-Some ABP Framework base classes provide a `L` property to use the localizer even easier.
+Some ABP base classes provide a `L` property to use the localizer even easier.

 **Example: Localize a text in an application service method**